The DHL UK Foundation

 Application Success Factors

-Given the strategic partnership model, organizations should focus on:
+Given the strategic partnership model, organisations should focus on:

-1. Evidence of Impact: The Foundation's strategy emphasizes “investment in evaluation and evidence-building.”
+1. Evidence of Impact: The Foundation's strategy emphasises “investment in evaluation and evidence-building.”
 The 2023 GoTeach evaluation demonstrates their commitment to measuring outcomes.
 Strong M&E frameworks and proven impact data are essential.

-2. Geographic Proximity to DHL Operations: NPC's research explicitly prioritized “sites close to DHL UK sites.”
+2. Geographic Proximity to DHL Operations: NPC's research explicitly prioritised “sites close to DHL UK sites.”
 Demonstrate presence in areas with significant DHL employee concentrations.

 3. Employee Engagement Potential: The Foundation values “engaging volunteering opportunities for DHL staff.”
 Show how your programmes can meaningfully involve corporate volunteers with diverse skill sets, from frontline staff to senior leaders.